avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 ![png](./images/output_26_1.png)

-As you can see on the images, it does enable us to remove regions for keypoint detection that surround the fishes, such a the floor or the elements in the top-middle region.
-This is just one example that is not in the dataset (see NDA), but on the images of the dataset, by playing with the number of colors and size of the elements we were actually able to remove quite a lot of non intersting features.
+As you can see on the images, it does enable us to remove regions for keypoint detection that surround the fishes, such as the floor or the elements in the top-middle region.
+This is just one example that is not in the dataset (see NDA), but on the images of the dataset, by playing with the number of colours and size of the elements we were actually able to remove quite a lot of non interesting features.
 At the same time, you can notice that some of the major elements are also lost such as the fins.
-They are extremely important in fish classification as their positions, proportions to each other and colors are key to fish species definition as previously discussed.
+They are extremely important in fish classification as their positions, proportions to each other and colours are key to fish species definition as previously discussed.

 The Kernix Lab has been successful by using [XGBoost](https://xgboost.readthedocs.io/en/latest/) library for classifications problems, which is a popular gradient boosted machine.
 So we went on to replace random forest by an optimized xgboost classifier and here are the results we had at the end of the competition :

 ```python
 SVG(filename='images/scores_xgboost.svg')